 Roecliffe NHW is led by Councillor Holly Cross - Please contact her through Pam McMorran

 All our representatives and the co-ordinator all give their time freely without making any charge even for telephone calls or paper etc. We are proud of this achievement.

 Our objectives are to act as a link between the residents of the village, other Watch Groups, the Police and Internet crime.

 - every house in the village automatically belongs to the scheme

-- Over 180 residents receive information in an email by blind copy.
+- Alternatively over 100 residents receive information in an email by blind copy.

 - The Co-ordinator does not disclose your email address or telephone number without asking you first.